maswang32/maswang32.github.io/knowledgemap/notes/concepts/Momentum,-RMSProp,-Adam.md

-AdaGrad - history of squared gradients for a direction accumulate, updates in that direction are divided by this encourages exploration in directions where not many changes have happened escapes saddle points better - regular GD optimizes steeper features first slow b/c squared gradient accumuates
+AdaGrad - history of squared gradients for a direction accumulate, updates in that direction are divided by this = encourages exploration in directions where not many changes have happened
+- escapes saddle points better by going diagonally
+- regular GD optimizes steeper features first
+- slow b/c squared gradient accumuates

 RMSProp - squared gradients decay, squared gradients have momentum

-Adam - gradients have momentum, so do squared gradients. momentum allows for escaping local minima sum of squares = explore new directions
+Adam - gradients have momentum, so do squared gradients.
+- momentum allows for escaping local minima
+- sum of squares = explore new directions